Hannah L. Buxbaum

-Hannah L. Buxbaum (born 1966) is vice president for international affairs at Indiana University.
-She is a professor at the Indiana University Maurer School of Law in Bloomington, Indiana, where she holds the John E. Schiller Chair in Legal Ethics.
+Hannah L. Buxbaum (born 1966) is the Martin Luther King Jr. Professor of Law at the University of California Davis, where she has taught since 2025.
+She was formerly vice president for international affairs at Indiana University.
+She was a professor at the Indiana University Maurer School of Law in Bloomington, Indiana, where she held the John E. Schiller Chair in Legal Ethics.
 She was appointed vice president for international affairs in 2018.
 From 2015-2018, she served as the inaugural academic director of the IU Europe Gateway in Berlin.

 Buxbaum graduated cum laude from Cornell University in 1987 and earned a J.D. magna cum laude from its law school in 1992.
 She also received an LL.M summa cum laude from the University of Heidelberg in 1993.
-She joined the law school faculty in 1997 after practicing in the area of international securities transactions in the New York and Frankfurt offices of Davis Polk & Wardwell.
+She joined the Indiana University law school faculty in 1997 after practicing in the area of international securities transactions in the New York and Frankfurt offices of Davis Polk & Wardwell.
 From January 2012 through December 2013, she served as the law school's interim dean.
-She teaches and writes in the area of private international law and international litigation and jurisdiction.
+She teaches and writes in the area of contracts, international business transactions, comparative civil litigation, and conflict of laws.
+She serves on the executive committee of the International Association of Legal Science.